|White Oak River, Three Miles North of Swansboro, NC|

 We were driving back from church recently and had stopped at one of our area's few stoplights.
 As we stopped, a big truck towing a large boat ran the red light.
 The light was red before he even got near the intersection.
 The first thought that came to mind was one of my mother's favorite sayings, "Who raised those folks?"

-She also believed in respecting our President no matter what his party affiliation.
+She also believed in respecting the office of the President.
+The President no matter what his party affiliation got a chance to earn her respect.
+A President like Eisenhower who demonstrated his abilities got her life-long Democrat vote the second time around.
+Others like Nixon fell from grace quickly.
 Voting was something she did all her life.
 She could not understand people who complained about the government but were too lazy to vote.
 She would be quick to tell you whether or not she liked who was in office but I never heard any disrespect of an elected official come from her.

-She also believed in keeping a neat house including the outside which she believed required flowers and well trimmed shrubbery.
+She also believed in keeping a neat house including the outside which she believed required flowers and well-trimmed shrubbery.
 I do not believe there were many excuses that she would accept for uncared for homes.
-In some ways I think she believed more modest homes offered more opportunity for flowers and showing how much you loved your home.
+In some ways, I think she believed more modest homes offered more opportunities for flowers and showing how much you loved your home.

 I suspect my mother would have a hard time in our country today.
-So many people never consider that their laziness is just going to cause more work for others.
+The truth was paramount to her next to hard work.
+She always told me to tell the truth even if I knew it was going to hurt.
+She would also have been upset with all the people who never consider that their laziness is just going to cause more work for others.

 As we finished our drive home from church, I noticed that the state or county had cut the grass alongside Peletier Loop, one of the rural roads leading to home.
 Normally mowing the grass makes things look better, but in this case the road looked worse because the mowing just chewed up all the trash that people had thrown out of their cars.